sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 title: Updating arrays and objects
 ---

-Because Svelte's reactivity is triggered by assignments, using array methods like `push` and `splice` won't automatically trigger updates.
+Because Svelte's reactivity is triggered by assignments, using array methods like `push` and `splice` won't automatically cause updates.
 For example, clicking the button doesn't do anything.

 One way to fix that is to add an assignment that would otherwise be redundant: